DataDog/documentation/content/en/agent/faq/agent-v6-changes.md

 ## Autodiscovery

-The [Autodiscovery][6] system was reworked for Agent v6.
+The [Autodiscovery][7] system was reworked for Agent v6.
 Also, container runtimes and orchestrators were decoupled to be more flexible.
 This includes the move from `docker_images` to `ad_identifiers` in templates.

 {{< tabs >}}
 {{% tab "Kubernetes" %}}

 When using Kubernetes, Autodiscovery sources information from the kubelet, instead of Docker daemon.
 This allows Autodiscovery to work without access to the Docker socket.
 Also, the default behavior is to source Autodiscovery templates from pod annotations.
 You can enable the `docker` config-provider to use container labels, and replace the `kubelet` listener by the `kubelet` one if you need Autodiscovery on containers running out of pods.

-When specifying Autodiscovery templates in pod annotations, the annotation name prefix is `ad.datadoghq.com/`.
+When specifying [Autodiscovery templates][1] in pod annotations, the annotation name prefix is `ad.datadoghq.com/`.
 The previous annotation prefix (`service-discovery.datadoghq.com/`) is still supported for Agent v6 but support will be removed in future versions.

+[1]: /agent/autodiscovery/integrations/?tab=kubernetes
 {{% /tab %}}
 {{% tab "Docker" %}}

-Autodiscovery templates in Docker labels work with the same name prefix `com.datadoghq.ad.*`.
+[Autodiscovery templates][1] in Docker labels work with the same name prefix `com.datadoghq.ad.*`.

 The identifier override label has been renamed from `com.datadoghq.sd.check.id` to `com.datadoghq.ad.check.id` for consistency.
 The previous name is still supported for Agent v6 but support will be removed in future versions.

+[1]: /agent/autodiscovery/integrations/?tab=docker
 {{% /tab %}}
 {{< /tabs >}}

 ## Python modules

-For Agent v6, all check-related Python code is imported from the `datadog_checks` [namespace][7].
+For Agent v6, all check-related Python code is imported from the `datadog_checks` [namespace][8].
 Most Python libraries included with Agent v5 are shipped with Agent v6.
 The following has changed:

 * `util.py` and its associated functions were removed from the Agent v6.
 * `util.headers(...)` is still included with Agent v6, but implemented in C and Go and passed through to the check.

 **Note**: All official integrations were updated to remove obsolete modules, so these changes only affect custom checks.

 A lot of the `utils` directory was removed from Agent v6, but most of the removed content was not directly related to checks.
 The flare module, for example, was removed and reimplemented in Go, but is unlikely to have been used by anyone in a custom check.
-Fore more details, see the [development documentation][8].
+Fore more details, see the [development documentation][9].

 {{< tabs >}}
 {{% tab "Integrations" %}}